model-checking/cbmc-training/docs/src/cbmc/overview/debugging.md

 (recommended) size for chunk allocation, and repeatedly doubles this size until it is large enough to hold the requested size.
-Each iteration of the loop doubles the size --- shifts the size left by one bit --- until the size overflows to 0.
+Each iteration of the loop doubles the size (shifts the size left by one bit) until the size overflows to 0.
 Once the size is 0, doubling the size results in 0, and the loop never ends.